 - Bird by Bird – One of the best books on writing.
 But unlike with most writing books, you’ll actually have fun reading this one.

 - Sticky SEO – In 10 modules, this course gives you everything you need to grow your traffic from search engines like Google.
-Registration opens just 2-3 times a year, so drop me an email to be the first to know next time registration opens.
+Registration is open now.

 - LeadPages – When I started using this tool, my email subscription list jumped from 3,000 readers to more than 10,000 in less than one month.
 Use these proven landing pages and opt-in boxes to grow your mailing list, deliver freebies to your readers, sell your own products, and more.

 - MiloTree – If you’re looking for a mobile-friendly popup tool that won’t get your site dinged by Google, this WordPress plugin is the perfect fit.
 Plus, it’s easy to use and customize.